DanTheMan827/ntag215-puck.js/README.md

 If SAVE_TO_FLASH is enabled in the script, this function will write the data in that slot to flash storage.
 You probably want to run this after writing a tag.

 Data returned is `0x04, Slot`

+#### 0x05 - Full Write \<Slot>

+This command is used as a faster alternative to 0x03.
+Upon sending the command, the puck will echo it back as acknowledgement, and then wait for 572 bytes of tag data.

+Do not send any bytes until receiving the acknowledgement.

+572 bytes must be sent for the puck to return to normal operation.

+#### 0xFA - Get Bluetooth Name

+Returns the puck name as a null-terminated string.

+#### 0xFB - Set Bluetooth Name \<Data...> 0x00

+Sets the puck name as a null-terminated string.

+As of version 2.0.0, this command must fit within a single BLE packet.

+#### 0xFC - Get Firmware Version

+Returns the firmware version as a null-terminated string.

 #### 0xFD - Move \<Source Slot> \<Destination Slot>
 This moves the slot from the source to the desination index.